spierala/mini-rx-store/docs/docs/component-store.md

 ### Option 2: Functional creation method

-We can create a Component Store with `createComponentStore`.
+We can create a Local Store with `createComponentStore`.

 ```ts
 import { ComponentStore, createComponentStore } from 'mini-rx-store';